trankov/pytermcss/readme.md

 ### Chain of transformations

-The styles is organized through chain notation.
+The styling is organized through chain notation.
 It's easy to insert them directly into the lines you print.

 ```python
 import css